distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 For example, if `settlement_spot = \\(100,000` and `endogenous_spread_TWAP = +\\)10,000`, the A-minus-B difference would be `+$10,000` under both outcomes.
 Under outcome A, the two legs would settle to `$100,000` and `$90,000`.
 Under outcome B, they would settle to `$110,000` and `$100,000`.

 This looked like a way to turn the two conditional markets themselves into an impact instrument.
-It retained a direct long-A, short-B trade and avoided adding another market.
+It retained the paired conditional-asset trade and avoided adding another market.

 ## Why the first design is circular